 Optionally, you can specify a Domain.
 This is useful in cases where the SMB server requires a domain and a username, and an advanced authentication mechanism like session credentials is used so that the username cannot be modified.
 This is concatenated with the username, so the backend gets domain\username smbserver smbcifs SMB / CIFS Session credentials users All users.
-Type to select Sinders SIND / CITS Username and password /shared All users.
-Type to select Session credentials Domain
+Type to select SINCIIS SIMD / CITS Username and password /shared Session credentials Domain